 Qualitative data come in many formats – text, audio, video, images, and more – yet textual data make up by far the largest component of QDR’s (and other qualitative data repositories’) holdings.
 We therefore care deeply that these data are easy to find.
 In order to do this, we need to go beyond the description of projects: we need to allow users to search what’s inside the data files.
 For tabular, quantitative data, Dataverse already allows for this, already extracting variable-level metadata and including it in searches.
 The analog for qualitative data is straightforward: users need to be able to search for text in files.

 Full text search of text and PDF files is now available in QDR and, based on our contributions, in other repositories using Dataverse software such as the Harvard Dataverse.
 Many of the data files in QDR, however, are restricted to be viewed only by registered users (and some carry further restrictions).
 How do we make these findable without exposing potentially sensitive contents?
 Any search on QDR will only show the results the searching users has access to: an guest user’s search will mostly encompass documentation, an authenticated user’s search most files, and an admin’s search all files, in both published and unpublished projects.
-Full text search is available both across data projects and within any project (the .gif below shows that latter).
+Full text search is available both across data projects and within any project.

 Other common file types for qualitative data are images, audio recordings, and videos.
 In the standard Dataverse software, the only way to view such files is to download them and then open them in a viewer on your computer: that’s a lot of steps!
 Moreover, as you’re looking at larger video files, this entails downloading massive files before you even know if you’ll find them useful.

 QDR therefore implemented a set of lightweight viewers, which allow you to open a large variety of files (text, html, pdf, image, audio, video) in a new tab for quick viewing.
-They’re easily accessible from a button next to the file (see .gif below).
+They’re easily accessible from a button next to the file.
 While QDR is currently the only Dataverse installation using these viewers, their code is open and easy to run and several other repositories have already indicated that they will use them.